DarkHeart-X/DarkHeart-MD-Bot/SIMPLE_PTERODACTYL_GUIDE.md

 1. Stop the server
 2. Upload the updated files
 3. Start the server again

+## Advanced Configuration

+### Working with Custom Eggs

+If you're using the provided custom egg (pterodactyl-egg.json or simple-egg.json):

+1. Import the egg into your Pterodactyl panel
+2. When creating the server, select the imported egg
+3. Configure the environment variables when prompted

+### Potential Startup Issues

+If you're experiencing issues with startup:

+1. Check if your server is using the correct startup command
+   - In your server's "Startup" tab, it should be set to `npm start`
+   - If it's set to `bash entrypoint.sh`, change it to `npm start` for better reliability

+2. Verify file permissions
+   - Make sure `entrypoint.sh` is executable
+   - Run this in the console if needed: `chmod +x entrypoint.sh`

+3. If you encounter permission errors:
+   - Try running: `chmod -R 755 .`

 The automatic dependency installation will only run if the `node_modules` folder is missing, so updates will be quick.